 Specified U.S. person means a U.S. Person, other than the persons referred to in sub-clauses (i) to (xiii) of clause (ff) of Article 1 of IGA which is at Appendix A.

 If you’ve received a FATCA notice and are unsure what to do, contact us.
-We at H&R Block can help you.
+Our U.S. tax filing experts at H&R Block can help you.
 Any information you share with us will be kept confidential.